zachalbert/ldthw/_color/070-contrast-overview.md

   6. extension-contrast
   7. simultaneous-contrast

-When you've done that, move on to the next lesson.
+When you've done that, you're ready to move on to the next lesson.